djeada/Linux-Notes/notes/ssh_and_scp.md

 A Linux server can exchange files in a variety of methods, including:

-* scp: A simple file-copying utility.
+* Scp: A simple file-copying utility.
 * FTP: The standard Internet file sharing protocol.
 * SFTP: file access and copying over the SSH protocol
-* rsync: File copying is a quick and fast process.
+* Rsync: File copying is a quick and fast process.
 * SMB: Microsoft's file-sharing protocol, which is helpful in a local network of Windows PCs.

 <h2>Scp</h2>
-<code>scp</code> is a safe method of moving files from one computer to another.
+<code>Scp</code> is a safe method of moving files from one computer to another.
 It functions similarly to the UNIX cp command, except that the parameters can specify a user, machine, and files.

 To transfer /opt/test from your machine to the /opt dir on the server with IP 192.168.2.105, use the following commands: